GSA/Section508.gov/_pages/manage/2025-07-11-develop-a-training-plan.md

        <li>Consider a multi-channel communication approach.</li>
        <li>Document your communications approach that details who, how, why, and when.</li></ul></td></tr>
     <tr>
-      <td scope="row">Promote ICT accessibility tailored to your mission—don't forget about the benefits of strategic cost savings and increased efficiencies.</td>
+      <th scope="row">Promote ICT accessibility tailored to your mission—don't forget about the benefits of strategic cost savings and increased efficiencies.</th>
       <td>
       <ul>
       <li>Does your Section 508 strategic communications plan require an update to incorporate training?</li>
       <li>Explore effective methods to promote ICT accessibility within your agency.</li></ul></td></tr>
 </tbody>
 </table>